Do You Know The NJ Expungement Rules?

 If you’ve been convicted of a crime in the past, it will follow you wherever you go.
 This stain on your record may prevent you from obtaining a job, getting a new apartment and will potentially create difficulties in any future law enforcement encounters.
 In NJ, some crimes can be wiped from your record through an expungement.
 This is a highly complicated process filled with nearly endless paperwork.
 For the best possible results, it is advisable that you trust your expungement to an experienced criminal defense attorney.
+You don’t want to take any chances that you will file paperwork incorrectly or miss some crucial step on the path to clearing your record.

-Frank T. Luciano has earned expungements for many clients throughout Bergen, Passaic and Hudson counties.
+Frank T. Luciano has earned expungements for many clients with criminal records throughout Bergen, Passaic and Hudson counties.
 He has a complete understanding of eligibility requirements and each step in the process.
 Though it is possible to navigate through all of the checks and balances on your own, working with Mr. Luciano will give you a better chance of having your expungement petition granted and save you valuable time in the process.

 Understanding New Jersey’s Expungement Laws